matthewmcgilton/DiscordPointBot/README.md

 - Heroku support
 - Basic commands and account logging
 - Basic fully functional coinflip game (Accounts for all edge cases..
 I hope)
+- Random jackpots (1% chance for a message to win the pot aka every 1 in 100 messages will gain bonus points)
+- Leaderboard shows total points in server circulation

 ### Todo:
-- Range game (Allow users to guess from a number in a range they set.
-Reward based on % odds)
+- Range game
 - Roulette game
-- Have leaderboard show total points in server circulation along with the user's % of total
+- Have leaderboard show the user's % of total server points
-- Random jackpots (0.1% chance for a message to win the pot)